dotnet-school/dotnet-first-aks-service/README.md

 ### TODO

-- Create an API with .net5 boilerplate
-- Dockerize the service
+- [ ] Create a service
-- Create kubernetes manifest
+- [ ] Create a kubernetes manifest
-- Deploy on azure
-- Create pre-requisite
+- [ ] Create sub document to explain in details
-- Run on windows

-### About

-This is a one hour  tutorial to setup your first service on Azure Kubernetes Service.
+  - [ ] creating a docker file
+  - [ ] docker registry
+  - [ ] kubectl, kuberntes, aks, pods, services, load balancer,

+# Your first DotNet Service on AKS

+This article will help you setup your first service on AKS.
+It does not intend to provide an in-depth knowledge on the tech-stack.
+Idea is, that once you have it working you can play around, experiment, eplore and enhance to learn the concepts in depth or to create a prototype.

 We will create a simple service and talk about basics of docker and kubernetes.
 You need no prior experience with Docker/Kubernetes or Azure for this.

-In this tutorial we focus on just creating a simple web service.
-There is another tutorial that demonstrates creating a streaming server with gRPC and Websockets here https://github.com/dotnet-school/dotnet-streaming-aks.
+In this article we focus on just creating a simple web service.
+There is another article that demonstrates creating a streaming server with gRPC and Websockets here https://github.com/dotnet-school/dotnet-streaming-aks.